-In 2017, you are required to pay a tuition fee and a student services fee.
+In 2023, you are required to pay a tuition fee.
 Materials and consumable fees may also be required for some courses.
 Your enrolment is not valid until all these fees have been paid.

 Tuition fees are calculated using an hourly rate multiplied by the course hours in any one year.
-The actual hourly rate varies for each course and is also dependent on whether you are eligible for a government subsidy on concession.
+The actual hourly rate varies for each course and is also dependent on whether you are eligible for a government subsidy or concession.
 Tuition fees are published on this website against the relevant course.

-If you are an Indigenous student the relevant concession tuition fee applies - 20% of the standard fee for a student eligible for government-subsidised training under the Victorian Training Guarantee.
+If you are an Indigenous student the relevant concession tuition fee applies - 20% of the standard fee for a student eligible for government-subsidised training under Skills First.

-For concession card holders enrolling in a course that is not eligible for VET student loans (diploma, and advanced diploma), the relevant concession tuition fee applies - 20% of the standard fee for a student eligible for government-subsidised training under Skills First.
+For concession card holders enrolling in a course (certificates I - IV), the relevant concession tuition fee applies - 20% of the standard fee for a student eligible for government-subsidised training under Skills First.

 The student tuition fees as published are subject to change given individual circumstances at enrolment.